ONLINE IN MASSACHUSETTS & WASHINGTON

 Whether you’re facing extreme stress or persistent anxiety, it can be hard to imagine life being any different.
 You might even worry if you’ll be able to get things done without the pressure of stress and anxiety coming down on you.
 In fact, by addressing your stress or anxiety, not only will day to day tasks feel more manageable, but you will find yourself even more productive, motivated, and able to focus on the things that matter most to you.
-Just as there is a snowball effect with stress and anxiety, moving away and gaining relief from these ways of being will permeate throughout all areas in your life - better sleep, healthier habits, enhanced productivity at work, clearer decision-making, deeper connection in relationships, more joy and fulfillment… In general you’ll move through the world with more lightness, confidence, and resilience.
+Just as there is a snowball effect with stress and anxiety, moving away and gaining relief from these ways of being will permeate throughout all areas in your life - better sleep, healthier habits, enhanced productivity at work, clearer decision-making, deeper connections in relationships, more joy and fulfillment.
+In general you’ll begin move through the world with more lightness, confidence, and resilience.

 MY APPROACH TO THERAPY FOR STRESS & ANXIETY

 You’ve likely already tried many ways to try to get things under control, and while some may have even worked, the effects might have been short-lived or unsustainable.
 We will address your stress and anxiety holistically, that is, cognitively, emotionally, and somatically.
 We will look at how stress and anxiety are impacting you today, and explore effective coping strategies, as well as dive deeply into the history of how these pressures have developed and changed over time.
-We will consider and examine the many contexts in which you experience the world - work, cultural, societal, familial, and historical environments - and the impacts of each of these.
-By working concretely and tangibly with stress and anxiety, and addressing their root causes, you will experience not only immediate relief, but longer lasting change.
+We will consider and examine the many contexts in which you experience the world - your work, cultural, societal, familial, and historical environments - and the impacts of each of these.
+By working concretely and tangibly with stress and anxiety, as well as addressing their root causes, you will experience not only immediate relief, but longer lasting change.

 Mindfulness, Meditation & Self-Compassion

 In addition to examining cognitions, increasing emotional awareness, and connecting with the body, practicing mindfulness has been shown to be very effective in easing stress and anxiety, as well as in supporting insight, self-discovery and wellbeing in general.
 I know this personally.
-As a Buddhist, cultivating mindfulness and self-compassion through formal and informal meditation are integral to my day to day life, and are practices that I hold dear and am forever learning from.
-In therapy, there are a several ways to integrate these practices to support our work and your goals.
+As a Buddhist, cultivating mindfulness and self-compassion through formal and informal meditation are integral to my day to day life, and these are practices that I hold dear and am continuously learning from.
+In therapy, if interested, there are a several ways to integrate these practices to support our work and your goals.
 Follow the link below to learn more.